 You want to find the keywords or phrases with high monthly searches and low to medium competition.
 That means that there are a lot of folks searching for that term but fewer sites have those words in their pages or have paid ads.
 Take note of those.
 They’ll give you blogging ideas.
 Now, obviously, some major keywords with high competition, depending on your industry, you’ll have to use on your site.
 But when you write blog posts, look for those with high searches and low or medium competition.

 Depending on your geographic area, the monthly search results you get will vary.
-Nationally, look for relevant keywords with over 800-1000 monthly searches.
-On local searches, you’ll get lower monthly searches so anything over 100 will be good.
+Nationally, look for relevant keywords with over 100-1000 monthly searches.
+On tight, local searches, you’ll get lower monthly searches so anything over 100 will be good.